PvtTwinkle/Notes/git/git-notes.md

 ### `git checkout`
 Create and switch to a new branch
 - Also has a ton of more features than git switch
+- Use `git checkout <commit hash>` to "travel back in time" to a previous commit in a "Detached HEAD state" (changing HEAD to point to a commit, rather than the tip of a branch)
+  - Useful to examine the contents of the old commit or start a new branch from an old commit
+- Can also use `git checkout HEAD~x` to travel back "x" commits ago (Move HEAD to that referenced commit)
+- Use `git checkout HEAD <file.txt>` or `git checkout -- <file.txt>` to revert file back back to the state/version it was in at HEAD
 ### `git merge`
 Merge two branches into one another
 - You merge to the head branch (branch you are currently in),